botond0401/DS_MSC_Stats/README.md

 ## Additional Information

-Feel free to explore the materials provided in this repository.
+This course was taken in the 2023 winter semester, and the instructor was Prof. Lukas Steinberger. 📚

 If you have any questions or feedback, please don't hesitate to reach out!